 To help develop children develop these skills adults should pose questions for them when they are reading.
 The links below are to a range of generic question prompts that adults can use to formulate questions to pose when their child is reading.

-What are the books that children at Barnes study in their literacy units of learning?
-Click here to find some of the titles that will be studied in different classes.
+What are the books that children at Barnes study in their English units of learning?
+Click here to find the titles that will be studied in different classes.

 - the book the child has read